jhsware/streamix-package-templates/docs/README.md

 - **stinger:** used for stinger transitions

 ## Developing a Graphics Overlay Package
-1. Open a terminal window
+1. Open a terminal window and create a package using [these instructions](https://github.com/jhsware/streamix-package-templates)

 2. Go to the project root folder